Roshan54321/Roshan54321/README.md

 # Hey there! 👋 I'm Roshan

-👨‍💻 Passionate about Web Development, Machine Learning, System Administration (Linux, DevOps), and Networking.
+👨‍💻 Passionate about Web Development, Computer Vision, System Administration (Linux, DevOps), and Networking.

-🌟 Always open to collaboration on projects related to design, development, automation, integration, quality assurance and more.
+🌟 Always open to collaboration on projects related to design, development, computer vision, automation, integration, quality assurance and more.

 ## About Me